Key Concepts

 total trades

-The number of orders that were filled or partially filled.
+The number of orders that were filled or partially filled during the algorithm's trading period.

 tracking error